cosmos/sdk-tutorials/interchain-exchange/tutorial/01-app-design.md

 order: 2
 ---

-# App Desgin
+# App Design

 In this chapter you will learn how the interchain exchange module is designed.
-The module is called `ibcdex`.
 The module has orderbooks, buy- and sell orders for a user to create.
 First, an orderbook for a pair of token has to be created.
 After an ordebrook exists, you can create buy and sell orders for this pair of token.